 Then into a serving bowl they go.
 Toss the hot olives with the bread crumbs and serve.

-Tip: Warm up the serving bowl before mixing the olives and bread crumbs in it.
+Tip: Warm up the serving bowl before mixing in it.
 You can do this by heating the bowl in a microwave for a few seconds (if microwave safe) or putting it in a warm oven for a few minutes (about 200F).

 If you try my recipe for Olive Tapas with Spiced Bread Crumbs, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.